justint42/Market-Entry-Analysis/README.md

 ## Summary

 From the data, we can surmise that users use the service during the mornings and evening rush hours.
 CitiBike services are an ideal alternative to public transportation during weekdays and for leisure during the weekend.
+What are the parallels between NYC and Des Moines?

 CitiBike can gain further insight by creating visualizations for different months to find trends across the entire year.
 Another suggestion would be to find ride data among other cities more like Des Moines (lower population, urban density).